Superhero comics: The Golden Age (c. 1938 – c. 1950)

 In the Great Depression and World War II era, the first superhero comics appeared, the most popular being Superman, Batman, Captain Marvel, Wonder Woman and Captain America.

 Decline

 After World War II superhero comic books gradually declined in popularity, their sales hindered in part by the publication of Seduction of the Innocent and the investigations of The Senate Subcommittee hearings on juvenile delinquency.
 By 1954 only three superheroes still had their own titles; Superman and Batman, who also costarred in World's Finest Comics, and Wonder Woman.

 The Silver Age (c.
 1956 – c.
 1970)

-Beginning in the 1950s, DC began publishing revised versions of their 1940s superhero characters such as The Flash and Green Lantern with more of a science fiction focus.
+Beginning in the 1950s, DC under the editorship of Julius Schwartz (himself had roots in the science fiction fandom) began publishing revised versions of their 1940s superhero characters such as The Flash and Green Lantern with more of a science fiction focus.
 Marvel Comics followed suit in the 1960s, introducing characters such as Spider-Man, the Fantastic Four, the Hulk, Thor, the X-Men and Iron Man who featured more complex personalities which had more dramatic potential.